exercism/v3/languages/swift/exercises/concept/enums/.docs/after.md

-The built-in Swift types can each represent a finite number of values.
-These numbers are usually quite high, e.g. 2<sup>32</sup> different `Float`s 2<sup>64</sup> different `Int`s, ~2<sup>20</sup> different `Character`s, and a number of strings bounded only by the amount of storage on your computer.
-On the flip side, there are a handful of types that offer just a few values.
-The `Never` type has no values, `Void` has just `()`, and `Bool` has just `true` and `False`.

-This leads to problems when someone wants to model something that has some other number of possible values, like the 63 official HTTP status codes, or the 8 buttons of the NES controller.
-One may be forced to use existing types like strings or ints to represent their values, similar to what was done with the HTTP status codes, but this leads to a few different issues.
+The built-in Swift types have a number of problems when used to model something with a moderate number of possible states or values, like the 63 official HTTP status codes, or the 8 buttons of the NES controller.

+For example, one may try to use existing types like strings or ints to represent their values, similar to what was done with the HTTP status codes, but this leads to a few different issues.
 One issue is that, while a computer may be fine processing valid values like 103, 226, and 505, the program itself also has to constantly check that it doesn't receive invalid values like 213, 427, 512, or 601.
-At the same time the _programmer_ is responsible for ensuring that every valid value is checked when examining a code to act upon.
+At the same time the _programmer_ is responsible for ensuring that every valid value is checked when examining a code to act upon, so a valid code isn't missed.

-Another issue is that a human reading (or writing) a program can have troubles recalling that the values 103, 226, and 505 really represent "Early Hints", "IM Used", and "HTTP Version Not Supported".
-One could mitigate this by using a string to represent the text version of the code, but this can cause errors when one tries to compare an incoming status code to "HTTP Version not Supoorted".
+Another issue is that semantic meaning is lost.
+A human reading (or writing) a program can have troubles recalling that the values 103, 226, and 505 represent "Early Hints", "IM Used", and "HTTP Version Not Supported".
+Similarly, one could model a switch using a `Bool` as both have just two states, but what does `true` represent for the switch; does it mean that the switch is open or that it is closed?

+One could mitigate this by using a string to represent the text version of the status code or state of the switch, but this can cause errors when one tries to compare an incoming status code to "HTTP Version not Supoorted" rather than the expected "HTTP Version not Supported".
 These errors are common and hard to track down.

 As an approach to solving this problem, Swift, like many modern languages offers a language feature it calls [_Enumerations_][enumerations] or _Enums_ for short.